Davidmensher/rayTracer/README.md

 # rayTracer

-This repository contains my Ray tracer project
+This repository contains my Ray tracer project.

+Inside the file ray_tracing.pdf you can find the instructions for the project.